agduncan94/phylogenetic_augmentation_paper/README.md

 ## Download input data
 Download all of the Drosophila S2 and Basset data from Zenodo.

 See `./input/README.md`

 ## Setup the environment and run analysis
 The analyses must be run from the `./phylogenetic_augmentations` directory.

 See `./phylogenetic_augmentations/README.md`

+## View results
+The results from running the analysis are found in `./output`.